vdugeri/PersistenceManager/README.md

 #Persistence Manager
-Persistence Manager is lightweight ORM based on concepts borrowed from the laravel framework
+Persistence Manager is a lightweight ORM based on concepts borrowed from the laravel framework